 Dr. Ryan Shephard is one of the most talented doctors I know and someone who is entirely committed to doing all that he can to save as many lives as possible.
-I was Ryan’s roommate for 7 years, and during that time, I was able to see the other side of being a doctor, which most people do not see.
+I was Ryan’s roommate for seven years, and during that time, I could see the other side of being a doctor, which most people do not see.
 This is very much the same for anyone who works as a medical professional or emergency services.
 While we may see a great doctor or nurse who has it all together, the reality can often be very different.

 Emotions